 Store these stacked in a large Tupperware or any air-tight container.
 Feel free to store them in a Ziplock bag as well with as much of the air removed as possible.

 Refrigerate and keep for up to a week.
 Use and bake them as a staple for your keto meal prep.

-Make sandwiches using these keto baked egg bites, add some previously meal-prepped bacon.
+Make sandwiches using these keto-baked egg bites, and add some previously meal-prepped bacon.
 They are also perfect as tiny keto pizza doughs, or as a snack with cheese and deli meats.
 The sky is the limit on these ketogenic 'breads'!
 After all, they are clouds...

 Get Your Keto Macros!